Pawda/kubernetes-the-much-harder-way/docs/01-prerequisites.md

 Follow the AWS [documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install and configure the `aws` command line utility.

-Verify the AWS CLI version is 2.7.19 or higher:
+Verify the AWS CLI version is 2.22.17 or higher:

 ```
-aws version
+aws --version
 ```

 ### Set a Default Compute Region and Zone